1f999/tuf-utils/README.md

 #### [Linux only]
-## Make your Asus TUF Gaming laptop keyboard backlight reflect CPU utilization with cool gradient effect from blue to red!
+## Use Asus TUF Gaming laptop keyboard backlight as a CPU/GPU utilization indicator with cool gradient effect from blue(both 0%) to red(CPU 100%) and green(GPU 100%)

 Requires [hackbnw/faustus](https://github.com/hackbnw/faustus) to be installed and functioning!